 In the weeks and months after Sandy hit, more than $8.8 billion in federal assistance was approved in Individual Assistance grants, Small Business Administration low-interest disaster loans, flood insurance payments and Public Assistance grants to support New York’s ongoing recovery from Hurricane Sandy.

 FEMA’s Hazard Mitigation Grant Program (HMGP) provides grants to states and local governments to implement long-term hazard mitigation measures after a major disaster declaration.
 The purpose of the HMGP is to reduce the loss of life and property due to natural disasters and to enable mitigation measures to be implemented during the immediate recovery from a disaster.
 The program is administered by the state and funded by FEMA.
-To date, nearly $21.1 million has been awarded for projects in New York.
+To date, approximately $545 million has been awarded for projects in New York.